 CHANGE OF STATUS TO F/1

-Due to the complicated nature and legal matters involved in changing your nonimmigrant status, we strongly recommend that you work with a qualified immigration attorney.
+Due to the complicated nature and legal matters involved in changing from another non-immigrant status to F-1 student status, we will only assist individuals with select visa types who are working with a qualified immigration attorney.*

-You may apply to change your status from your current nonimmigrant status (B1/B2, F2, H4, etc.) to F-1 while in the United States if the following conditions are met:
+We will assist with a change of status from a current nonimmigrant status of F2, H4, or J2, to F-1 while in the United States if you meet the following conditions:

-- You were lawfully admitted to the United States with a nonimmigrant visa.
+- You were lawfully admitted to the United States with a nonimmigrant F2, H4, or J2 visa.

 - Your nonimmigrant status remains valid.